 11. Other parameters of interest.

-11.1) Determine bacterial cfu concentration.
-To do this, perform a serial dilution of the bacterial control and co-culture in sterile 1x PBS (or similar), then drop plate onto Marine Broth 2216 supplemented with 1.5% agar (or similar) and observe the number of cfu that grow to determine the bacterial cfu/ml for each well18.
+11.1) Determine bacterial cfu concentration: perform a serial dilution of the bacterial control and co-culture in sterile 1x PBS (or similar), then drop plate onto Marine Broth 2216 supplemented with 1.5% agar (or similar) and observe the number of cfu that grow to determine the bacterial cfu/ml for each well18.

-11.2) To evaluate the algal cell concentration, fix algal control and co-culture with a 0.15% final concentration of glutaraldehyde.
+11.2) To evaluate the algal cell concentration: fix algal control and co-culture with a 0.15% final concentration of glutaraldehyde.
 Incubate for 10 min in the dark, then flash freeze in liquid nitrogen, and store at -80 C. Process all samples on a flow cytometer (FACS Calibur or similar) to count algal cells.

 11.3) Observe algal cell morphology: algal cultures and bacterial-algal co-culture using microscopy (i.e. light microscopy, epifluorescence or similar).